RascalSoftware/RAT-Docs/source/advanced/resampling.rst

             controls = RAT.Controls()
             print(controls)

-The resampPars field has two parameters in it, corresponding to the minimum angle and minimum points (resamPars = [minAngle minPoints]) which to use to resample the profiles.
-These have the following effects:

-* **minAngle**: The algorithm refines near the points which form, together with their left and right neighbours, a triangle with central angle smaller than the given value.
-So, a larger value of minAngle results in a finer resampling. minAngle is defined as a multiple of pi (i.e. minAngle = 0.9 refines where the adjacent points form an angle greater than 0.9 * pi)
+* **resampleMinAngle**: The algorithm refines near the points which form, together with their left and right neighbours, a triangle with central angle smaller than the given value.
+So, a larger value of *resampleMinAngle* results in a finer resampling.
+  *resampleMinAngle* is defined as a multiple of pi (i.e. resampleMinAngle = 0.9 refines where the adjacent points form an angle greater than 0.9 * pi)

-* **nPoints**: The initial number of domain points (layers).
-The algorithm will start from this number of layers, and refine until all the *minAngle* criteria are satisfied.
+* **resampleNPoints**: The initial number of domain points (layers).
+The algorithm will start from this number of layers, and refine until all the *resampleMinAngle* criteria are satisfied.

 .. note::
-        Generally, *minAngle* has a larger effect on the eventual resampling than *nPoints*.
+        Generally, **resampleMinAngle** has a larger effect on the eventual resampling than **resampleNPoints**.